Anthurium clarinervium (Velvet Cardboard Anthurium) Care Indoors, Propagation & Problems

 Cut the leaves at the base of the stem with a sharp sterlized knife or a clean pair of scissors to avoid unnecessary injuries which can result in disease infestations.
 Cut away any wayward leaves to maintain the shape of the plant.

-Anthurium clarinervium can be propagated during the growing season from offshoots .
+Anthurium clarinervium is best propagated at the beginning of the growing season from offshoots .
 Below is an outline on propagation from offshoots.

-Water the Anthurium clarinervium thoroughly at least 1 day before to make it easier to divide and also hasten establishment.
+1. Water the plant thoroughly at least 1 day before to make it easier to divide and also hasten establishment.
 A well hydrated plant suffers less shock and takes a shorter time to take root.

-Select a 6 or 8 inch pot and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+3. Select a 6 or 8 inch pot that has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.

-Place the offshoot in the previously made hole and lightly firm the soil around the base while taking care not to bury it too deep; maintain the offshoot at the same soil level it was in the previous pot.
+5. Place the offshoot in the previously made hole and lightly firm the soil around the base.
+Take care not to bury it too deep; maintain the offshoot at the same soil level it was in the previous pot.

-Water the soil thoroughly and place the set up in a well-lit, warm place until the new Velvet Cardboard Anthurium is well established after which you can begin routine care.
+6. Wet the soil thoroughly and place the set up in a well-lit, warm place until the new plant is well established after which you can begin routine care.

 Anthurium clarinervium, Velvet Cardboard Anthurium

-Velvet Cardboard Anthurium problems include brown leaves, yellow leaves, brown leaf tips, drooping leaves, brown leaf spots, pests and diseases among others.
+Velvet Cardboard Anthurium problems are brown leaves, yellow leaves, drooping leaves, brown leaf tips, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Brown leaves